OysteinAmundsen/home/README.md

 # Home

-This is a dashboard app for experimenting with Angular features, custom APIs from an SSR server, and lazy-loaded/rendered components.
+This is a personal playground featuring a dashboard app for experimenting with Angular features, custom APIs with database from an NestJS powered SSR server, and lazy-loaded/rendered components.

 ## Features